redstone99/hass-alert2/README.md

         [Throttling starts] Alert2 kitchen_door_open: turned on

-* Throttling ends for event or condition alert that specified `throttle_fires_per_mins`.
+* Throttling ends for event or condition alert that specified `throttle_fires_per_mins` and `summary_notifier` was specified.
 Message includes information on what happened while the alert was throttled:

-        [Throttling ends] Alert2 kitchen_door_open: fired 10x (most recently 15m ago): turned off 19s ago after being on for 3m
+        [Throttling ends] Summary: Alert2 kitchen_door_open: fired 10x (most recently 15m ago): turned off 19s ago after being on for 3m

+#### Notifiers

+Via the `notifier` and `summary_notifier` config option you can specify which notifiers are used for alerting.
+That may be a single notifier, a list of notifiers, a template resolving to a list of notifiers, or the name of an entity whose state is a list of notifiers.

+Legacy YAML notify groups

 ### Alert2 internal errors